-Despite the rail freight market showing signs of growth, there are risks with respect to potential ongoing revenue costs, due to uncertainty about future passenger rail demand.
-There is some early evidence that leisure journeys are recovering more quickly, and whilst the pandemic is expected to result in a continued reduction in commuting and inwork travel, there is evidence that this may increase willingness to travel further, potentially increasing demand for longer inter-city trips.
+Despite the rail freight market showing signs of growth, there are risks with respect to potential ongoing revenue costs, due to uncertainty about future rail demand.
+There is some early evidence that leisure journeys are recovering more quickly following the COVID-19 pandemic , and whilst the pandemic is expected to result in a continued reduction in commuting and in-work travel, there is evidence that this may increase willingness to travel further, potentially increasing demand for longer inter-city trips.

-While there is inevitably some uncertainty around the uptake of new freight paths, overall at the UK level Rail Freight has recovered to pre-pandemic levels with the two growth areas being in Intermodal and Aggregates.
-Total freight moved in the Q3 (2021-22) was 4.06 billion tonne kilometres which was 2.1% higher than the same quarter in 2019 and total freight lifted was 20.6 million tonnes in Q3 (2021-22) the highest quarter since early 2017.
+While there is inevitably some uncertainty around the uptake of new freight paths, overall at the UK level rail freight has recovered to pre-pandemic levels with the two growth areas being in Intermodal and Aggregates.
+Total freight moved in the Q3 (2021-22) was 4.06bn tonne kilometres which was 2.1% higher than the same quarter in 2019 and total freight lifted was 20.6 million tonnes in Q3 (2021-22) the highest quarter since early 2017.

-This recommendation would be subject to a financial risk assessment as part of its further business case development, which would provide further detail on risk exposure.
+This recommendation would be subject to a financial risk assessment as part of its Strategic Business Case, which would provide further detail on risk exposure.